Examples

 Create the application manifest

-Besides the Docker image, Cumulocity IoT requires some additional information to correctly run the Docker image.
+Besides the Docker image, Cumulocity requires some additional information to correctly run the Docker image.
 This is provided in the application manifest.
 Create a file cumulocity.json in the same folder as your other files and add the following content:

 {